Sagesse SC (basketball): History

 In addition Sagesse were the first Asian club to win the Asian Basketball Championship three times.

 Sagesse are the only Arab and only Asian club to ever participate in the basketball club world championship, the McDonald's Championship organized by FIBA and the NBA, it was at the 1999 edition when Sagesse went as the Asian champions.
 The 1999 McDonald's Championship was the first and only time FIBA Asia was represented in the tournament.

 This participation and the way Sagesse represented Asia at the Mcdonald's Championship in Milano was praised by then Commissioner of the NBA David Stern and by former Secretary General of the FIBA Borislav Stanković among other officials.

-In 2012, Sagesse won a friendly game against Turkish & EuroCup winners Galatasaray S.K. during a training camp that the club was holding in Turkey, where Sagesse played a series of games against Turkish first division teams, this was the most significant game and win for a Lebanese team against a European team in recent times.
+In 2012, Sagesse won a friendly game against Turkish & Euro Cup winners Galatasaray S.K. during a training camp that the club was holding in Turkey, where Sagesse played a series of games against Turkish first division teams, this was the most significant game and win for a Lebanese team against a European team in recent times.

 Hekmeh are often present in international tournaments and camps, playing against a selection of the best clubs and national teams from different countries.

 In the post Choueiri era, from 2004 onwards, which was the last year the team won the Lebanese Championship, the club struggled to find consistency at the administrative level despite the involvement of many businessmen and political figures, these involvements were seen as well as a possible reason for the club's struggles rather than being helpful gestures; and despite having the finances to build a good team the club was still struggling with debt; compared to the Choueiri era the club has achieved mediocre success with inconsistent overall form through the seasons in spite of reaching finals in different competitions.

 In the 2019 election of the club's general assembly "Choueiry Group" top official Elie Yahchouchi was elected club president; he was Antoine Choueiri's vice president during the late tycoon's tenure at the club.

 Also Deputy Prime Minister of Lebanon H.E.
 Ghassan Hasbani was elected head of the board of trustees.